albinpalsson/pypom-selenium/README.md

 # Selenium PyPOM

 Selenium PyPOM is a Python Page Object Model library for Selenium.
 It presents a thin interface for implementing the page object model design pattern.
-This project is built based on https://github.com/mozilla/PyPOM, all credit goes to the authors.
+The project is built based on [mozilla/PyPOM](https://github.com/mozilla/PyPOM), all credit goes to the authors.

+This project is licensed under the Mozilla Public License version 2.0.

 ## Table of Contents
 - [Installation](#installation)